How to avoid fraud - FAQs

 Scam attempts are constant.
 Lottery scams, secret shopper scams, sweetheart scams.
 There are hundreds.
 Typically, fraudsters look to gain access to your accounts or use fraudulent checks.
 By taking advantage of the complexity of how a check works, many people are duped by fraudsters.

-What steps does Numerica take if it believes fraud may have occurred on an account?
-What is the process?
+What steps does Numerica take if fraud may have occurred?

 Numerica is constantly monitoring accounts for fraudulent activity.
 You can take advantage of this by enrolling in the Alerts & Notifications service through Online Banking as well as receiving SMS/Text fraud alerts.
-Any questions on this can be answered by one of Numerica’s Member Service Representatives.
+Any questions on this can be answered by one of Numerica’s Member Service Representatives at 800.433.1837.

 If our fraud monitoring detects a suspicious transaction on your account, we will alert you of the transaction and ask you to confirm if the transaction was authorized.
 The account may also be frozen.
 If you suspect fraudulent activity, please call us immediately at 800.433.1837.

-What should I do if I think fraudulent activity has taken place on my checking, savings account or credit card?
+What should I do if I think fraudulent activity has taken place on my account?

 Call Numerica immediately at 800.433.1837 or stop by your closest branch.
-If you have had your identity stolen, follow what to do if you’re the victim of stolen identity.
+If you have had your identity stolen, make sure to check out what to do if you’re the victim of stolen identity.

 Protect your identity when using social media.
 Now more than ever, most social networks are giving you the power to protect yourself.
-For example, Facebook has recently rolled out a new facial recognition feature.
-Along with that rollout, Facebook is encouraging you to review your privacy settings and turn on or off this new feature.
+For example, Facebook has rolled out a facial recognition feature and updates privacy settings.
+This is a perfect time to review your privacy settings and turn on or off this new feature.

 As long as YOU know the answers, you can toss in some curve balls with false answers.
 What was your first car – 1967 Cougar?
 You know it was a matchbox car, but a fraudster would never be able to guess.